Aequivinius/age_mentions/readme.md

    * adult
    * pre-teen
    * early postnatal
-   * age out of school, a month after I graduated college, when I was in college, early college years
+   * age out of school, a month after I graduated college, when I was in college, early college years, straight out of high-school, headed into college, entering college
    * legal adultood
    * third grade